ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Results

-The performance of the proposed NN-based deformable matched filter is evaluated against the conventional matched filter baseline across a range of bandwidth limitation conditions and received optical powers controlled by calibrated neutral density filters.
-Fig.~\ref{evm_4qam} presents the comprehensive EVM performance comparison as a function of received optical power for the eight different normalised cut-off frequencies with optical power swept from -25~dBm to +5~dBm for 4-QAM.
+The performance of the proposed DMF is evaluated against the CMF baseline across a range of bandwidth limitation conditions and received optical powers controlled by calibrated neutral density filters.
+Fig.~\ref{figure4} presents the comprehensive EVM performance comparison as a function of received optical power for the eight different normalised cut-off frequencies with optical power swept from -25~dBm to +5~dBm for 4-QAM.

-Under severe bandwidth limitation ($\omega_n = 0.5$), the conventional matched filter exhibits EVM values exceeding 50\% at low optical powers, degrading the constellation to the point where reliable demodulation becomes infeasible.
-In contrast, the neural network-assisted deformable matched filter achieves EVM values below 30\% under identical conditions, representing a relative performance improvement $>$40\%.
+Under severe bandwidth limitation ($\omega_n = 0.5$), the CMF exhibits EVM values exceeding 50\% at low optical powers, degrading the constellation to the point where reliable demodulation becomes infeasible.
+In contrast, the neural network-assisted DMF achieves EVM values below 30\% under identical conditions, representing a relative performance improvement $>$40\%.
 This substantial gain demonstrates the ability of the learned filter deformations to compensate for the severe ISI induced by aggressive bandwidth restriction.

-As the bandwidth constraint is relaxed (increasing $\omega_n$), the performance gap between conventional and deformable matched filters diminishes.
+As the bandwidth constraint is relaxed (increasing $\omega_n$), the performance gap between the CMFs and DMFs diminishes.
 For $\omega_n = 0.9$, which represents mild bandwidth limitation, both approaches converge to similar EVM performance, with values below 10\% achieved at received powers above -10~dBm.
 This convergence validates the design philosophy of residual learning: when channel distortion is minimal, the neural network learns correction terms close to zero, effectively defaulting to the analytically optimal matched filter.

-A critical observation from Fig.~\ref{evm_4qam} is the transition region between severe and mild bandwidth limitation ($\omega_n \in [0.65, 0.75]$).
-Within this regime, the deformable matched filter provides moderate but consistent improvements of 5-15\% in EVM compared to conventional filtering.
+A critical observation from Fig.~\ref{figure4} is the transition region between severe and mild bandwidth limitation ($\omega_n \in [0.65, 0.75]$).
+Within this regime, the DMF provides moderate but consistent improvements of 5-15\% in EVM compared to conventional filtering.
 This intermediate performance gain suggests that the neural network successfully learns to balance between preserving the theoretically optimal filter structure and adapting to channel-induced distortions.